-The SLA52H relay is supplied from the factory either mounted in a static relay equipment or as a separate unit associated with measuring relays, a Type SSA power supply, and some form of channel equipment.
+The SLA53C relay is supplied from the factory either mounted in a static relay equipment or as a separate unit associated with measuring relays, a Type SSA power supply, and some form of channel equipment.
 All relay units for a given terminal of static relaying equipment are tested together at the factory, and each unit will have the same summary number stamped on its nameplate.

-Timers should be set for the operating and reset times indicated on the associated overall logic diagram.
-Where a time range is indicated on the overall logic diagram, the timer should be set for the value recommended for that function in the descriptive writeup accompanying the overall logic diagram.
+In general, when a time range is indicated on the internal connection diagram, the timer has been factory set at a mid-range value.
+Timers should be set for the operating or reset times indicated on the associated overall logic diagram.
+Where a time range is indicated on the overall logic diagram, the timer should be set for the value recommended for that function in the descriptive write-up accompanying the overall logic diagram.
 Where a setting depends upon conditions encountered on a specific application, this is so stated and the factors influencing the choice of setting are described.
 The procedure for checking and setting the timers is described in a later section.